 - Epidemic – it means we have a sudden increase in the number of cases for a specific area.

-- Pandemic – it means worldwide outbreak over either several countries or several continents
+- Pandemic – it means a worldwide outbreak over either several countries or several continents

-Except for Thailand, every other country that has the cases of this particular CoronaVirus are in the single-digit numbers.
+Except for Thailand, every other country that has the cases of this particular CoronaVirus is in the single-digit numbers.
 Still, it spread to just about every continent including North America, Australia and Europe.

 The CDC believes that this is a severe public health threat.
 Overall, between China and the rest of the countries around the world, we have 4,500 cases.
 Of those cases, 106 deaths were reported.